dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/customisation/styling.md

 - **dnb-ui-basis** - Includes everything from `dnb-ui-core`, except `dnb-ui-body`.
 - **dnb-ui-elements** - This package will force styles for all the HTML Elements/Tags.
 Use it carefully - cause this will effect existing styles as well.

-All the CSS packages are ready to use, minified CSS files.
+All the CSS packages are ready to use, **minified CSS files**.
 You will find the main style here: `dnb-ui-lib/style/dnb-ui-core.min.css`

 Additionally, it is also possible to import a style and theme for every single component separately.
-You find the styles here, like: `dnb-ui-lib/components/[button]/style/dnb-button.min.css`
+You find the styles here, like: `dnb-ui-lib/components/[button]/style/dnb-button.min.css` - read more about [how to import a single-component style](/uilib/usage/customisation/consume-styles#single-component-only)

 The following Diagram gives an overall overview how the packages are structured.